dolphinpink/distributed/README.txt

 installed.

-Before running the scripts, make sure you have modified the contents of the client's java.policy to:
+Before running the scripts, make sure you have modified the contents of of the hosts running the server/middleware's java.policy to:
-`grant codebase "file:$PATH/distrbuted/clientsrc/"`
-and the contents of the hosts running the server/middleware's java.policy
-to:
 `grant codebase "file:$PATH/distrbuted/servercode/"`
 where $PATH is the path to your distributed folder.